RuncibleSpoon/SCAScan/README.md

 # SCAScan
-using CxSCA to scan python project
+Using CxSCA to scan python project
-First we will make a working python project
-Becasue we love it.
-We really do test

-la la la